Potential federal impacts on Seattle Housing Authority

 Medicaid/Apple Health

 New eligibility rules will go into effect in 2026 and 2027.
 While SHA does not administer Medicaid, it is an essential resource for many of our tenants and voucher recipients.
-We urge you to go to them directly for more information at hca.wa.gov.
+We recommend contacting hca.wa.gov directly for more information.

 SNAP Benefits

 New eligibility rules will go into effect in 2026 and 2027.
 While SHA does not administer SNAP, it is an essential resource for many of our tenants and voucher recipients.
-We urge you to go to them directly for more information at dshs.wa.gov.
+We recommend contacting dshs.wa.gov directly for more information.

 If you are in need of food right now, visit wa211.org/resources/food or foodlifeline.org/find-food